Skip to Main Content

 Earned Sick Leave

 Vermont enacted an Earned Sick Time law, 21 V.S.A §481 et seq.
-The state requires employers to provide paid leave under a system in which employees earn and use the leave for enumerated reasons.
-In particular, employers must provide employees who are otherwise eligible with earned sick time to: care for their own or their family members' illness or injury; receive medical care; attend family member long term care appointments; attend/obtain social, legal services, or counseling for themselves or their family members when they or their family members are victims of domestic violence, sexual assault, or stalking; or care for family members when their school or business closes for public health or safety reasons.
+The State requires employers to provide paid leave under a system in which employees earn and use the leave for enumerated reasons.
+In particular, employers must provide employees who are otherwise eligible with earned sick time to: care for their own or their family members' illness or injury; receive medical care; attend family member long term care appointments; attend/obtain social, and legal services, or counseling for themselves or their family members when they or their family members are victims of domestic violence, sexual assault, or stalking; or care for family members when their school or business closes for public health or safety reasons.
 21 V.S.A. § 483.
 "Family members" include an employee's parent, grandparent, spouse, child, sibling, parent-in-law, grandchild, or foster child.

 To be eligible, an employee must work an average of 18 hours per week in a year.
 A range of employees not covered includes federal and some state employees, temporary employees, per diem workers, certain executive-level employees, and minors, among others.
 21 V.S.A §481.

 New employers are not subject to this law until a year after hiring the first employee, and new employees may not be eligible for a year, depending on the employer's discretion.
 Employees accrue at least one hour of sick time for every 52 hours worked.
 Accrual and use can be limited to 40 hours in a 12-month period.
 The amount of leave used in a single workday must be in the smallest time increment for payroll time accounting or under the paid time-off policy, but such time can be no less than an hour.
 Leave must be carried over year to year unless the employer's policies provide leave equal to or greater than what the law requires at the beginning of the year, or the employer chooses to pay for accrued but unused leave annually.
 Sick leave is compensated at a rate equal to the greater of the employee's normal rate or Vermont's minimum wage.
-21 V.S.A §482.
+21 V.S.A §482; 21 V.S.A. § 483.

 Employers are required to post a notice advising employees of their rights and to notify employees of these sick leave provisions at the time of hire.
 21 V.S.A. § 483.